Update April 2021

 Drumclog Car Park

-From Monday 15 February, a temporary closure of Drumclog car park is required for around 5 weeks to progress a £30 million project to improve services to more than 54,000 customers.
-Advance signage will be in place and the closure has been agreed in liaison with East Dunbartonshire Council.
-Alternative parking has been arranged at Nuffield Health (just off Strathblane Road) to help minimise any disruption.
+Drumclog car park remains closed to progress a £30 million project to improve services to more than 54,000 customers.
+We will provide an update on plans for re-opening just as soon as we can.
+Meantime, alternative parking has been arranged at Nuffield Health (just off Strathblane Road) to help minimise any disruption.
 Please respect these restrictions and park responsibly.

 Pardon the Puddles